Avoid These Pitfalls!

 - Checking your schedule – Before the semester starts, double check your schedule in Patriot Web to make certain you are registered for all of the courses you meant to take and only the courses you meant to take.

-- Academic Calendar (Add/Drop Deadlines) – Know these deadlines!
+- Academic Calendar (Add/Drop/Withdraw Deadlines) – Know these deadlines!
 You can always find them under Calendars on the Registrar’s website (http://registrar.gmu.edu/calendars/).

-- Selective Withdrawal – Three times during your career as an undergraduate at Mason you are allowed to withdraw from a class, without explanation and without need of anyone else’s approval, during the selective withdrawal period.
-This period starts right after the final drop deadline and lasts for about four weeks.
-The course does not disappear from your transcript the way a dropped course does, but the W grade you receive will not affect your GPA.
+- Selective Withdrawal – Three times during your career as an undergraduate at Mason you are allowed to withdraw from a class in the middle of the semester, without explanation and without need of anyone else’s approval, during the selective withdrawal period.
+This period starts right after the unrestricted withdrawal deadline and lasts for about four weeks.
+As with all withdrawals, the course does not disappear from your transcript the way a dropped course does, and it does still count toward your attempted credits, but the W grade you receive will not affect your GPA.
 For more information and to make sure you understand the details and possible ramifications, see http://chssundergrad.gmu.edu/withdrawal/selective.
 NOTE: It is important to decide whether to take a selective withdrawal or request a non-academic withdrawal from the CHSS Office of Undergraduate Academic Affairs (see next item).

-- Dean’s Office Withdrawal (“Non-Academic Withdrawal”) – If, after the final drop deadline, you encounter academic difficulty due to a non-academic event or circumstance, such as a health crisis, family emergency, or employment change resulting in a direct schedule conflict, the dean’s office may agree to withdraw you from your classes.
+- Dean’s Office Withdrawal (“Non-Academic Withdrawal”) – If, after the the last day to withdraw on your own, you encounter academic difficulty due to a non-academic event or circumstance, such as a health crisis, family emergency, or employment change resulting in a direct schedule conflict, the dean’s office may agree to withdraw you from your classes.
 As with selective withdrawal (see previous item), the courses do not disappear from your transcript but nor will the W grades affect your GPA.
 Policy and procedure information can be found at http://chssundergrad.gmu.edu/withdrawal/non-academic.

 - Grade Replacement Policy – So a course you stayed in did not go so well for you?
 Mason has a very forgiving course retake policy.
-Many courses can be repeated, with the new grade replacing the previous grade in your GPA calculation.
+Many courses can be reattempted, with the new grade replacing the previous grade in your GPA calculation.
 Just please remember that this means the new grade stands, whether it has gone up or down!
-NOTE: “Topics” courses may NOT be repeated for grade replacement.
+Also, this is not an unlimited license to repeat courses - there is a limit of three graded attempts.
+NOTE: “Topics” courses usually may NOT be repeated for grade replacement.
 Examples of these courses include HIST 387: Topics in Global History or ARTH 399: Special Topics in the History of Art.
 These courses have been programmed to allow you to repeat the course number so that you can take different topics.
 Check the course listing in the University Catalog.
-If it says something like, “This course may be repeated for credit,” that means you can’t replace the grade.
+If it says something like, “This course may be repeated for credit,” that means you probably can’t replace the grade.
+For questions, see your advisor.